lyz-code/blue-book/docs/rocketchat.md

 - Download the latest [deb package](https://github.com/RocketChat/Rocket.Chat.Electron/releases)
 - `sudo dpkg -i file.deb`

+# API

+The API docs are a bit weird, you need to go to [endpoints](https://developer.rocket.chat/reference/api/rest-api/endpoints) and find the one you need.
+Your best bet though is to open the browser network console and see which requests they are doing and then to find them in the docs.

 # [Integrations](https://docs.rocket.chat/use-rocket.chat/workspace-administration/integrations)

 Rocket.Chat supports webhooks to integrate tools and services you like into the platform.
 Webhooks are simple event notifications via HTTP POST.
 This way, any webhook application can post a message to a Rocket.Chat instance and much more.